AlexandriaDAO/core/src/perpetua/perpetua.md

-- The add to shelf modal looks like shit.

-## V1 Features
+- Grid fixes.
+They're all broken.

+- PerpetuaSlice needs: (editors, appears_in.length())

+- Shelf settings needs to be cleaned up.
+It looks like 2 different views, and is open to everyone.
+It should only appear if it's your shelf, and only show the edit mode.
+That info is otherwise availible elsewhere.

 - Add appears-in in the frontend.
 - Add tags to the frontend.
 - Add number of items as a shelf details.

 - Payment for all/some actions.
-- Test edit stuff.
 - Add a 'collaborator' list to the shelves list that they could add items to.

 - Backup system for all data.
 - 'Following' with your feed being the latest of those you're following?
 Could we make a query function for that?
+- Make public, i.e., anyone can edit a shelf.

 ## V2 Features: